yumengch/pyPDAF/docs/source/API.rst

 its documentation page.

 These are not all available functions in pyPDAF.
-Similar to PDAF, pyPDAF maintains backward compatible legacy functions.
-For a complete list of functions, please refer to the (hidden and legacy function page)[hidden_functions.md]
+Similar to PDAF, pyPDAF maintains backward compatible legacy functions used prior to PDAF 3.0.
+For a complete list of functions, please refer to the [hidden and legacy function page](hidden_functions.md)

 .. contents::
    :local: